• Skip to main content

 In the northern hemisphere, a female chinchilla will usually be in heat from November to May and in the southern hemisphere, this switches to May to November.
 During this time a female will alternate from being in heat for three to four days and then not for three to four days.

-Red Chinchilla Urine: Final Thoughts
+Chinchilla Urine Color: Final Thoughts

 Chinchilla urine is naturally much darker, because they retain water for a longer period of time.
 Many new owners mistake this darker pee for bloody urine, but it is actually perfectly normal and nothing to worry about.